GitHub ↗

 GITHUB_CLIENT_SECRET: ""

-# VAPID keys for push notifications
+# VAPID keys for browser push notifications

 NEXT_PUBLIC_VAPID_PUBLIC_KEY: ""